proxmox/proxmox-backup/docs/system-booting.rst

   remaining space available for the chosen storage type

 Systems using ZFS as a root filesystem are booted with a kernel and initrd image stored on the 512 MB EFI System Partition.
-For legacy BIOS systems, ``grub`` is used, for EFI systems ``systemd-boot`` is used.
+For legacy BIOS systems, and EFI systems with Secure Boot enabled, ``grub`` is used, for EFI systems without Secure Boot, ``systemd-boot`` is used.
 Both are installed and configured to point to the ESPs.

 ``grub`` in BIOS mode (``--target i386-pc``) is installed onto the BIOS Boot Partition of all selected disks on all systems booted with ``grub`` (that is,